SipengWang/PID/README.md

-#PID
+# PID
-A simple program to explain how PID works and plot
+A simple program to explain how PID works and plot<br>
+Based on QT creater